WINFIELD VS. RYAN.

 During a 1980 game against the Astros, Dave Winfield was drilled by Nolan Ryan and Winny decided to take matters into his own hands by charging the mound.
 According to Winfield, Ryan “had brushed him back twice in the game with inside pitches.”
 I guess that was more than enough for Winfield, and according to all mentions of the incident, he got the best of Ryan by connecting with the punch he’s ready to throw in the above photo.

 I don’t believe there were any other physical altercations between Ryan and Winfield during their careers, but I do know that in the 1985 All-Star Game, Ryan threw high and tight to Winfield, before giving up a hard hit single up the middle.
 Winfield later admitted to trying to hit Ryan with the ball; but has since publicly said they are now friends, due to being members of the Hall of Fame.

 (Image Source: Associated Press)

 Tony Gwynn made his debut on July 19th, 1982 in a game against the Phillies at Jack Murphy Stadium.
 This ticket, owned by Fred O. Rogers, is from that historic day.
-I wonder if anyone attendance that Monday night had the slightest idea that Gwynn would go down as one of the greatest hitters of all time and become the face of the Padres franchise for over two decades?
+I wonder if anyone in attendance that Monday night had the slightest idea that Gwynn would go down as one of the greatest hitters of all time and become the face of the Padres franchise for over two decades?
 Probably not.
 Also, the images of the Friar and Jack Murphy Stadium on the ticket make this ticket nearly perfect.
-If only it was brown instead of red…
+Now only if the ticket was brown instead of red…

 1978 ALL STAR GAME.